All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ozempic is available right now.
 You can get a prescription from your doctor today, fill it at your local pharmacy, and start treatment this week.
 Retatrutide is still in Phase 3 trials and is likely two or more years away from FDA approval.

 On pure weight loss performance, retatrutide appears to be substantially better than Ozempic.
-The clinical data shows nearly twice the weight reduction, driven by a more comprehensive mechanism that targets three hormone pathways instead of one.
+The clinical data shows nearly twice the weight reduction, driven by a more thorough mechanism that targets three hormone pathways instead of one.

 But "better" in medicine is rarely one-dimensional.
 Ozempic has years of real-world safety data, broad insurance coverage, established prescribing protocols, and immediate availability.
 Retatrutide has none of these things yet.